Lega Piemonte

 Lega Piemonte (League Piedmont), whose complete name is Lega Piemonte per Salvini Premier (League Piedmont for Salvini Premier), is a regionalist political party active in Piedmont.
-Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and has been the regional section of Lega per Salvini Premier (LSP) in Piedmont since 2020.
+Established in 1987, it was one of the founding "national" sections of Lega Nord (LN) in 1991 and became the regional section of Lega per Salvini Premier (LSP) in Piedmont in 2020.

 Its leader is Riccardo Molinari, who is also LSP leader in the Chamber of Deputies.

 Roberto Cota, who led the party from 2001 to 2016, was President of Piedmont from 2010 to 2014.

 History

 Early years

 The party was founded in April 1987 by splinters from Piedmontese Union (Union Piemontèisa, UP) led by Gipo Farassino and Mario Borghezio.
 This group, which took the name of Piedmontese Autonomist Movement (Moviment Autonomista Piemontèis, MAP) and later Autonomist Piedmont (Piemont Autonomista, PA), wanted to make an alliance with Lega Lombarda of Umberto Bossi, in contrast with UP leader Roberto Gremmo.

 PA participated in the 1989 European Parliament election as part of the coalition Lega Lombarda – Alleanza Nord.
-In 1989–1990 it took part to the process of integration of the Northern regionalist parties, ahead of regional elections, and, finally, in February 1991, it was merged into Lega Nord, taking the current name.
+In 1989–1990, it took part to the process of integration of the northern regionalist parties, ahead of regional elections, and, finally, in February 1991, it was merged into Lega Nord, taking the name Northern League Piedmont (Lega Nord Piemont).
+Farassino continued to lead the party through the process and after.

-In 1994 Farassino fended off a challenge by Oreste Rossi and was narrowly re-elected national secretary.
+In 1994, Farassino fended off a challenge by Oreste Rossi and was narrowly re-elected national secretary.

-In the 1996 general election the party obtained its highest result: 18.2%.
+In the 1996 general election, the party obtained its highest result: 18.2%.

-In 1997 Farassino was replaced as secretary by Domenico Comino.
+In 1997, Farassino was replaced as secretary by Domenico Comino.

 Splits and recovery

-In 1999 the party suffered a damaging split when Comino left the party over disagreements with Umberto Bossi, federal secretary of Lega Nord, and started his own party, which was integrated into the Autonomists for Europe (ApE) in 2000.
+In 1999, the party suffered a damaging split when Comino left the party over disagreements with Umberto Bossi, federal secretary of Lega Nord, and started his own party, which was integrated into the Autonomists for Europe (ApE) in 2000.

 Troubled by splits and a huge loss of popular support (the party was reduced from 18.2% to 7.8% in just three years), LNP entered into the centre-right House of Freedoms coalition.
 From 2000 to 2005 the party took part to the regional government led by Enzo Ghigo (Forza Italia), which included LNP long-time leader Gipo Farassino as regional minister of Culture, while Roberto Cota was appointed President of the Regional Council.

-In 2001 Cota was elected national secretary of LNP with the mandate of re-building the party.
+In 2001, Cota was elected national secretary of LNP with the mandate of re-building the party.

-Between 2006 and 2008 the party doubled its share of vote from 6.3% to 12.3%.
+Between 2006 and 2008, the party doubled its share of vote from 6.3% to 12.3%.
 Subsequently, Cota became floor leader of Lega Nord in the Chamber of Deputies.

-In the 2009 European Parliament election LNP increased again its share reaching 15.7%, its best electoral result since 1996.
+In the 2009 European Parliament election, LNP increased again its share reaching 15.7%, its best electoral result since 1996.